 Considering Budget

-While buying an ultralight shelter may be exciting, it's important to acknowledge that it's going to be costly.
-Tarps are the most affordable way to go, while tarp-tents are typically the most expensive.
+While buying an ultralight shelter may be exciting, it's important to acknowledge that it can easily become costly.
+Tarps are the most affordable way to go, while single and double-walled, fully enclosed tents can be the most costly.
 If you're willing to sacrifice some creature comforts like the ease of set-up or 4-walled protection, you can also purchase a tarp for a much lower price.
 If you're not, you're going to find yourself shelling out at least a couple hundred dollars.
 In general, the lightest and most durable tents are also the most expensive.
-To get the most value for your dollar, make sure to hone in material construction and consider if this is an investment you're willing to make.
+To get the most value for your dollar, make sure to hone in on material construction and consider if this is an investment you're willing to make.

 Types of Shelters